3D Hand Pose Estimation in Everyday Egocentric Images: Experiments

-\boldparagraph{Datasets} We use \arctic~\cite{Fan2023CVPR} and AssemblyHands~\cite{ohkawa2023assemblyhands} for 3D pose evaluation.
-We select \arctic since its contains the largest range of hand pose variation~\cite{Fan2023CVPR} among existing datasets~\cite{hampali2020honnotate,taheri2020grab,Hampali2022CVPR,Liu2022CVPR,Chao2021CVPR}.
-It contains 393 sequences of dexterous manipulation of 11 articulated objects by 10 subjects from 8 static views \& 1 egocentric view, paired with 3D hand \& object meshes.
-We focus on the egocentric setting which contains 200K images and use the official splits: ~187K train, 20k val and 25k test images.
-The ground truth for the test set is not publicly available and the evaluation is done on a public leaderboard.
-We also consider AssemblyHands since it is a large-scale dataset with more than 360K egocentric images in the train split.
+We select \arctic since it contains the largest range of hand pose variation~\cite{Fan2023CVPR} among existing datasets~\cite{hampali2020honnotate,taheri2020grab,Hampali2022CVPR,Liu2022CVPR,Chao2021CVPR}.
+We use the egocentric split with more than 187K images in the train set.
+We also use \assembly since it is a large-scale dataset with more than 360K egocentric images in the train split.
+Different combinations of these datasets are used for different experiments.